 How we use and share your personal data

-Any disclosures of personal data are always made on a case-by-case basis, using the minimum personal data necessary for the specific purpose and circumstances and with the appropriate security controls in place.
 In order to process your information and donations to the highest possible standards, we will sometimes need to give other organisations access to your data, for example our database provider.

-There are a number of reasons why we are lawfully required to share information with others.
+We will not routinely disclose any information about you without your express permission.
+However, in addition to the above, there are a number of reasons why we are lawfully required to share information with others.
 This can be due to:

 When we discharge you from our care, we will use your contact details, and the details of your GP, to send out a discharge letter to you as the patient if required, and to your GP.

 As part of our PallCall service, we may receive requests for advice over the telephone from patients, their carer(s) or other external health care professionals.
 We keep a record of advice given for quality review purposes to ensure the right advice is being given and we will also forward this information on to your / the person’s current care team.

 Our Bereavement Support service will use the contact details of our patients’ Next of Kin/Family Member(s) to offer support after they are bereaved.
 We explain this in our bereavement pack and they have the right to object to us contacting them for this purpose, and should they object, we will not contact them to offer this service.